 1/4 cup garlic powder

 1/4 cup crushed red pepper

 1/2 teaspoon ground cloves

-bring to a boil.
+In a large stainless-steel pot over medium-high heat, combine all the ingredients; bring to a boil.
 Reduce heat to low and simmer for approximately 15 minutes or until crushed red pepper sinks.
 Remove from heat.

 It should be bottled hot, not boiling.
 Just hot enough that the bottles are hard to hold for more than a few seconds.
 Fill bottles within 1/2 inch of the top.
 By bottling hot, it will seal itself.
 Does not need refrigeration until after opening and then only to protect flavor.